andrearcaina/myFootprint/README.md

-# myFootprint
+# ```myFootprint``` is ...
-A Carbon Footprint App with features including:
+a simplistic mobile application designed to help users track and reduce their carbon footprint.
+The app includes a daily test that calculates the user's CO2 footprint and provides an overview of their weekly, monthly, and annual CO2 emissions, while simultaneously dating their answers on a calendar.
+This feature allows users to view all their entries and answers per day.
+The app also provides tips to help users reduce their carbon footprint based on their daily answers.
-- a daily test at the end of the day
+- created for the purpose of [TurtleHacks](https://turtlehacks.devpost.com/)!

-  - that calculates your CO2 Footprint weekly, monthly, and annually!
-  - will also use the 'Earth Overshoot Day' formula
-- a calendar of all your entries
-  - will also have all your answers per day
-  - will also have the final output every Saturday
-- tips to improve your CO2 footprint
-  - this will be based on your answers per day
+### ```How to Run``` ###
+- ...
+- ...
+- ...

 ### ```Languages && Tools``` ###
 - JavaScript
 - React Native
 - Expo Go
 - Firebase

+### ```Future Improvements``` ###
+- ...
+- ...
+- ...
+- ...

 ### ```Developers``` ###
 - Andre Arcaina